sagemath/sage/src/doc/en/thematic_tutorials/sandpile.rst

     fire_unstable          -- Fire all unstable vertices.
     fire_vertex            -- Fire the given vertex.
     help                   -- List of SandpileConfig methods.
-    is_recurrent           -- Is the configuration recurrent?
-    is_stable              -- Is the configuration stable?
-    is_superstable         -- Is the configuration superstable?
-    is_symmetric           -- Is the configuration symmetric?
-    order                  -- The order of the equivalent recurrent element. sandpile               -- The configuration's underlying sandpile.
+    is_recurrent           -- Return whether the configuration is recurrent. is_stable              -- Return whether the configuration is stable. is_superstable         -- Return whether the configuration is superstable. is_symmetric           -- Return whether the configuration is symmetric. order                  -- The order of the equivalent recurrent element. sandpile               -- The configuration's underlying sandpile.
     show                   -- Show the configuration.